bolthur/bosl/README.md

 ### Overloading builtin functions in container

-It's possible to overload builting functions in container, which might become necessary, when you want to route all prints to some custom special printing routine printing to memory.
+It's possible to overload builtin functions in container, which might become necessary, when you want to route all prints to some custom special printing routine printing to memory.